benjaminsg/bostonhackstest/README.md

 You don't talk about Hackathon Practice

-## The Second Rule of Hacakthon Practice
+## The Second Rule of Hackthon Practice

-You don't talk about Hackathon Practice
+You don't talk about Hackthon Practice